thingnotok/obsidian-toggle-list/README.md

 	- Commands have suggestion mode now.
 A suggestion editor will pop when command/hotkey is triggered.
 - Codebase reorganization
 	- the project is reorganized to clarity.
+- Many thanks to [engage-results](https://github.com/engage-results) and [replete](https://github.com/replete) for their valuable suggestions.

 [1.0.5] - [[2022-11-08]]
 ---